 Successful completion of at least 13 immersion courses will give the student a bilingual certificate by the end of Grade 12.
 Students earning credit for 15 courses will receive a bilingual certificate with recognition.

-Grade 8

-Français langue seconde-immersion 8
+Français langue 8

 Sciences humaines 8

 Sciences 8

 Mathématiques 8

 French Immersion courses Grades 9 - 12